smanoj7032/Base/README.md

 - Provides flexibility to choose between the two based on your preference.
 - Both implementations are provided in the codebase.

+### 6. Gradle Version Catalogs

+- This project utilizes the latest Gradle version catalogs.
+- Version catalogs offer a convenient way to manage dependencies and their versions.
+- This approach enhances maintainability and consistency across the project.

 ## Compatibility

 - All code is compatible with Android 14, ensuring the latest features and security updates are